-As a member of the Artificial Intelligence research group at the University of Essex, I organise a Computer Vision seminar series throughout the semester.
-We welcome all the researchers (PhD students, professors, researchers in industry labs, etc) to visit our group and present their work at the seminar.
+As a member of the Artificial Intelligence research group at the University of Essex, I organised a Computer Vision seminar series.

-This page is used to maintain information about past and coming talks on the biweekly seminar, with links to relevant presentations, papers and other resources.
+This page is used to maintain information about past talks on the biweekly seminar, with links to relevant presentations, papers and other resources.

 14 June 2023